-GM has put the blame squarely on Trump, saying his tariffs on imported steel cost the company $1 billion.
-Trump’s new trade deal would drive up costs for companies like GM even higher, because it calls for 30 to 40 percent of auto components to be made by workers that earn at least $16 an hour, about triple the average wage in Mexico.
+GM has put the blame squarely on Trump, saying his tariffs on imported steel cost the company US$1 billion.
+Trump's new trade deal would drive up costs for companies like GM even higher, because it calls for 30-40% of auto components to be made by workers that earn at least US$16 an hour, about triple the average wage in Mexico.

 Labor unions hope the measure will keep U.S. and Canadian jobs from going to lower-paying Mexico, or to Asia.
 The agreement also gives U.S. dairy farmers more access to the protected Canadian market, particularly with so-called Class 7 milk products such as milk powder and milk proteins, which are called the skim that is used in cheese and yogurt.